rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 Because minipools can remain indefinitely on older delegate logic, it is difficult or impossible to enforce protocol-wide standards.
 This limitation does not apply to megapools, which do not use the same delegate opt-in model.

-This change prioritizes protocol-wide consistency and enforceability over permanent opt-out flexibility.
+This change prioritizes protocol-wide consistency among Smartnode-managed minipools and enforceability over permanent opt-out flexibility.
 As Rocket Pool scales and transitions to Saturn-era architecture, the inability to uniformly apply protocol logic becomes an increasing risk to rETH holders and protocol sustainability.

 The delegate upgrade mechanism already exists; this proposal ensures it cannot be indefinitely bypassed.